-The main objective of the course is to impart knowledge about the prevention of health problems by promoting positive health through Yoga practices.
-To understand the underlying mechanisms of yoga practices.
-Student will be able to understand how to strengthen the different systems using Yoga which will help them to prevent health problems and promote positive health.
+Sr. No. At the end of semester, student will be able: CO 1 To perform all the asana, pranayama, mudra, bandha and kriya.
+CO2 To impart knowledge about the prevention of health problems by promoting positive health through Yoga practices CO3 To describe the underlying mechanisms of Yoga practices.
+CO4 To illustrate how to strengthen the different systems using Yoga which will help them to prevent health problems and promote positive health.

-I- SELECTEDKRIYAS
+I- SELECTED KRIYAS